 St John’s Cottages

 The design of the cottages is very simple and utilitarian with nothing whatever of the flourishes given to the church, almost as if Nash had designed them in a hurry and with the severest economy.
+Only the pointed windows evoke the Gothic style.
 There are two short terraces (1-4 and 9-12) and two sets of pairs (5+6, 7+8).
 An ornamental iron gate, circa 2004, adorns the entrance to the cottages.

 The cottages are separated by an attractive rectangular garden which was once a roadway up to 1960.
 Simple in style they may be but they are also very charming in their little gated community and very much in demand as private homes.

 For reflections on living in Penge see: Independent Property – More for your money life next to the dinosaurs